Your baby will have a number of different tests and procedures while in the NICU.

 Your baby may have ultrasound pictures of the head, heart or belly, or other locations.
 The machines used are like those used to look at a baby inside the womb.
 Common reasons to do an ultrasound in a baby in the NICU include checking for problems in the brain, heart, or urinary system, and checking the position of lines or tubes.

 Treatment using a breathing machine.
 The most common type of ventilator is called a conventional ventilator.
-(In the Brandon NICU, the AVEA is the brand of conventional ventilator that is used.)
 A conventional ventilator provides positive pressure breaths through a breathing tube at a rate similar to what the baby would breathe on their own.
 The volume of air delivered is approximately the amount that the baby would breathe on their own, but sometimes extra pressure is needed to deliver each breath when the baby has lung problems, for example from prematurity or an infection.
 The ventilator not only provides positive pressure breaths but it may also provide additional oxygen.
 The ventilator is continuously adjusted to give babies the additional support that is needed.
 Respiratory Therapists are the members of our team that adjust and maintain the ventilators.

 Your baby may have X-ray pictures of the chest or the abdomen (belly), or other locations.
 Common reasons to take an X-ray in the NICU include checking for correct position of lines or tubes that we place, determining the cause of a lung, heart or intestinal problem, or detecting a suspected complication.